SynApps/trackman/README.md

 # Bombero

-Bombero is a heroku addon that host your maintenance and error pages on amazon s3.
+Bombero is a heroku addon that host your maintenance and error pages on Amazon S3.
-Devise is a flexible authentication solution for Rails based on Warden.
-It:

 * It works with rails-like conventions that can be overriden
 * It is rack based;